amayamaya/amayamaya/README.md

 - 🌻 My Name is Amaya
 - 🧚🏼‍♀️ Pronouns: She/They
-- 🌱 I’m currently coding with Alchemy Code Lab
+- 🌱 Avaiable for Front-End and E-Commerce Development
-- 📫 How to reach me: aamaya547@gmail.com
+- 📫 Get in touch: aamaya547@gmail.com
-- 💻 I am a Full Stack Engineer from Portland, OR.

 <p align="center">